TVApro/FindMoreGenes/README.md

 In Linux terminal from the your folder with target sequences:

+	bash ./FindMore.sh TARGET.fasta

-	bash ./FindMore.sh TARGET.fasta, where TARGET.fasta is name of file
+where TARGET.fasta is name of file